Mahseer Fishing in Thailand

-Well, among the glaring differences when trout fishing are you probably don’t have to worry about charging herd of elephants, stealthy marauding tigers, or mean stinking wild boars rushing at you, among others!
+Well, among the glaring differences when trout fishing are you probably don’t have to worry about charging herd of elephants, stealthy marauding big cats, or mean stinking wild boars rushing at you, among others!

 Also, some say pound-for-pound the mahseer is much more stronger than a trout.
 Well, I’m not sure how does one measure that but the mahseer is a powerful fish for sure.

-Mahseer fishing requires you to trudge upstream making as little commotion as possible, and as you make progress keep a lookout upfront for cruising fish, nervous water or fish waiting to ambush prey, plus likely fish holding places such as deep pools, fast waters, structures and sheltered margins along the edges.
+Mahseer fishing requires you to trudge upstream making as little commotion as possible, and as you make progress keep a lookout upfront for cruising fish, nervous water or fish waiting to feed, plus likely fish holding places such as deep pools, fast waters, structures and sheltered margins along the edges.

 A fishing guide who is familiar with the river will point you to where the larger fish might be holding, there are no guarantee the fish will be there as mahseer are known to move quite a bit, but definitely a time-saving advantage.

 You could trek 3 to 4 hours each way up and down the river, leaving you 2 hours or maybe even less to work the upper pools.
 Great if you find/spot big fish but you can never tell – if you don’t, that’s a lot of trekking for very little.

 The temptation of catching fish that you encounter along the way may also slow down your progress, which, is not always a bad thing.